NSU-ACM-SC/Beginner-Machine-Learning-Resources/README.md

 - [Sentdex Introduction to Matplotlib for data Visualization](https://www.youtube.com/playlist?list=PLQVvvaa0QuDfefDfXb9Yf0la1fPDKluPF)

 ##### If you want to use an IDE
 Only IDE I can suggest in a heart beat is [Pycharm](https://www.jetbrains.com/pycharm/).
-The community edition is free and you get the Professional Edition for free if you register with you NSU Email in the [Jetbrains Student Program](https://www.jetbrains.com/student/).
+The community edition is free and you get the Professional Edition for free if you register with your NSU Email in the [Jetbrains Student Program](https://www.jetbrains.com/student/).

-#### Not and IDE ?
+#### Not an IDE?
 Text Editor Suggestions?
 - [Atom](https://atom.io)
 - [Visual Studio Code](https://code.visualstudio.com/)